 Sub Rosa (reopened), Church Hill

-Just over one year after a fire forced Sub Rosa’s closure, this acclaimed local bakery is back open.
+Just over one year after a fire forced its closure, Sub Rosa has opened its bakery doors once again.

-This Scott’s Addition brewery opened a new location south of the river, which includes a permanent space for Korean fusion pop-up Kobop.
+This Scott’s Addition brewery opened a new location south of the river, including a permanent space for Korean fusion pop-up Kobop.

 November openings